The SER Writing Regimen

-- A rerun of our Writing Regimen starts on December 1st, so scroll down to purchase!
+- A RE-RUN of our Writing Regimen starts on JUNE 1st!
 While you’re waiting for the re-run to start, please enjoy the winning story from October 2013, “Everyone Is,” by Michelle Morouse!

 NOTE: If paying by CHECK, please make it payable to “The Southeast Review” or “SER.”
 Thanks for your support!